dev-sys-do/kudo/docs/proposals/cli.md

 ---

-### delete workload \<id\>
+### delete resource \<id\>

-Delete a workload definition and all the instances of this workload.
+Delete a resource definition and all the instances of this resource.
 On success the command outputs no information.

 **Arguments** :

-`id` : the id of the workload
+`id` : the id of the resource

 ---